Top Gear (1977 TV series): Relaunch

 After the first series of Fifth Gear was completed, the BBC decided to relaunch Top Gear, but in a new studio based format as opposed to the magazine format used until the cancellation.
 The idea came from producer Andy Wilman and Jeremy Clarkson, who presented the relaunched show with Richard Hammond and Jason Dawe.
-James May replaced Dawe from the second series onwards of the current format.
+James May replaced Dawe from the second series onwards of the revamped format.
 The pre-cancellation show is referred to as "Old Top Gear", when mentioned on the new show due to the differences in style.

+The revamped Top Gear later saw Chris Evans, Matt LeBlanc, Eddie Jordan, Sabine Schmitz, Chris Harris, Rory Reid, Paddy McGuinness and Freddie Flintoff as presenters, running until 2022.